Woolverine563/cex-kc/README.md

 ```
 sudo docker run cex_kc:latest [single_test_benchmarks/small_test_benchmarks/test_benchmarks/all_benchmarks] [retain]
 ```
+It is to be noted that the tool itself is compiled when the container is run, and not during building the image.
+Compilation logs are therefore printed during the same before the experiments begin.
 By default, the experiments are run with `small_test_benchmarks`; and to run it with a different file, the filename needs to be provided with the `docker run` command, ie, `sudo docker run cex_kc:latest single_test_benchmarks`.
 Few such files containing different set of benchmarks have been provided, the details of which can be found in the [Benchmarks](#benchmarks) section.

 Furthermore, by default, the docker container exits immediately after the experiments finish execution.
 To retain the container and be able to inspect the generated results, logfiles and outputs; the filename as well as a second option to retain has to be provided, ie, `sudo docker run cex_kc:latest single_test_benchmarks retain` needs to be run.
 In this case, the container needs to be exited by closing the shell directly.

+For the docker run; every configuration - `DO`, `SO`, `CDO` and `CSO` have been assigned distinct output directories inside the `results` directory for the ease of distinguishment.
+Each of these directories further contain `OrderFiles`, `Unates`, and `Verilogs` sub-directories containing the final generated results.
+The logfiles, however, continue to be stored under the `outputs` directory directly under `results`.
+Every run corresponds to a distinct logfile, the path to which is known when performing the run.

 The exact sequence of steps to inspect the files is as follows -
 ```